 A two-person reading committee, neither of whom is the distinction adviser, reviews each project.
 In cases of disagreement, the committee consults a third reader.
 Distinction candidates may name one original committee member.
 The committee will recommend a course of action to the Director of American Studies who will make a final decision on Distinction by May 1.

-Early in the fall term you will discuss your project with the Director of American Studies, Michael Fitzgerald ext.
-3162 and identify a potential adviser—a faculty member who agrees to meet with you periodically to advise you on your work.
+Early in the fall term you will discuss your project with the Director of American Studies, Mark Allister, (ext.
+3492, RML 506) and identify a potential adviser—a faculty member who agrees to meet with you periodically to advise you on your work.
 Because you will want to expand and refine your project to achieve a distinctive level of scholarship and critical thinking, plan to meet with your adviser early in the process.
 Faculty from any academic department are eligible to advise projects.

 Submit a Distinction Application with appropriate signatures to the Director of American Studies.

 Submit your Distinction project to the Director of American Studies.